AnmolSinghSodlan/FlexboxFroggy-Clone/README.md

 flexboxfroggy.com

 I am a student and I created this website as an assignment project for my coaching class by taking inspiration from FLEXBOX FROGGY website.
 I do not own the contents on this website.
 I have attached the links to the original website and its publisher's various social media handles above.
 Do check them out.

+## Contributing

+Feel free to contribute to the project by opening issues, suggesting improvements, or submitting pull requests.
+Your feedback and contributions are highly appreciated.